MIIS Committee on Art in Public Places

 We are pleased to announce the creation of the MIIS Committee on Art in Public Places (ICAPP).
-This group will mirror the College’s CAPP that was established on the Vermont Campus in 1994.
+This group will mirror the College’s CAPP established on the Vermont Campus in 1994.

 The idea for MIIS CAPP started through a design-thinking activity that explored findings from the 2015 “Live the Brand” report.
 MIIS community members brainstormed ways to illustrate the transformative experience.
-After monthly meetings in the spring of 2015, the group determined the need for coordination and the use of public art as one method for showcasing the learning journeys and transformative experiences of the MIIS community.
+After monthly meetings in the spring of 2015, the group determined the need for coordination and the use of public art to showcase the learning journeys and transformative experiences of the MIIS community.

 In service of this aim, MIIS CAPP has been charged with achieving the following goals: